altocodenl/tagaway/readme.md

 - client: investigate & fix gotoB redraw bug b966ccb2e9a8b3d181998e902e8a5a8dc45ade59:4489 (would ev.preventDefault () work?)
 - server: Investigate intermittent busboy error.
 - server: Investigate soft deletion with different credentials in S3 for 24-48 hours for programmatic errors or security breaches.
-- server: get rid of thu entries, use id of piv + suffix
-- admin: add set of users for fast access rather than scanning db
 - Submission Google Drive
 - Self-hosted ac;pic
    - Turn off/on S3